gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 Now looking at retrospect, **2023 had a totally different context**.
 A production era was coming to an end, with Chris Chibnall stepping down from the role of showrunner and the final scenes of Jodie Whittaker as 13th Doctor being shown.
 Russell T Davies was back with a lot of morale and trust from the BBC and the fans, a huge distribution deal with Disney guaranteed worldwide distribution of the new episodes and even a new face for the Doctor was already there with Ncuti Gatwa.
 There was no promises of a new DotD, there was no context to a celebration at the same tone, but I think everyone expected it anyway, including me.

-{% render "components/spoiler" message:"This review has spoilers for all 3 specials, and some commentary about the plot of the revival series of Doctor Who (2005-2023)." %}
+{% render "components/spoiler", bold:"SPOILERS, SWEETIE!", message:"This review has spoilers for all 3 specials, and some commentary about the plot of the revival series of Doctor Who (2005-2023)." %}

 This review isn't just about what I liked in those new Doctor Who adventures.
 But also **how my expectations changed, week by week, when looking for answers**.
 Why bring back David Tennant — as the new 14th Doctor and not the 10th?
 Why bring back Donna Noble, the only companion in the revival series that couldn't have been brought back?
 Why bring back one of the oldest and forgotten classic villains?
 It all starts with a spaceship crashing...